Russians hacked company key to Ukraine scandal: researchers

 The House of Representatives impeached Trump in December for abusing the power of his office by enlisting the Ukrainian government to investigate Biden, a political rival, ahead of the 2020 election.
 A second charge accused Trump of obstructing a congressional investigation into the matter.

 Area 1 CEO Oren Falkowitz is a former National Security Agency employee.
-His company offers e-mail security to U.S. politicians.
+His company’s clients include candidates for U.S. federal elected offices.
 In an interview Friday, he told The Associated Press that top candidates for the U.S. presidency and House and Senate races in 2020 have in the past few months each been targeted by about one thousand phishing emails.

 Falkowitz did not name the candidates.
 Nor would he name any clients.